Trump says China trade deal could come before US election, or not

 ABOARD AIR FORCE ONE: U.S. President Donald Trump said on Tuesday his administration could seal a deal on trade with China before the U.S. presidential election, or an agreement could be reached the day after U.S. voters go to the polls.

-Speaking to reporters aboard Air Force One as he traveled from New Mexico to California, Trump claimed that Beijing thinks he is going to win re-election, but that Chinese officials would prefer to be dealing with someone else.
+Speaking to reporters aboard Air Force One as he traveled from New Mexico to California, Trump claimed that Beijing thinks he is going to win re-election, but that Chinese officials would prefer to deal with someone else.

-He said he has told China that if the deal comes after the Nov.
+He said he had told China that if the deal comes after the Nov.
 3, 2020 election, it would be on terms "far worse" for Beijing than it could achieve right now.

 "I think there’ll be a deal maybe soon, maybe before the election, or one day after the election.
 And if it’s after the election, it’ll be a deal like you’ve never seen, it’ll be the greatest deal ever and China knows that," Trump said.